FlyingWorkshop/GridScrubber/README.md

 # GridScrubber
-See the cleaner.ipynb for an in-depth discussion and showcase of the process and techniques that I've explored.
+See cleaner.ipynb for an in-depth discussion and showcase of the processes and techniques that I've explored.